-In a time when easy word processing has allowed for typeface styles to run amok, the importance of underlined (or underscored) text has been greatly diminished.
+In a time when easy word processing has allowed for typeface styles such as italics to be easily incorporated into text, the importance of underlined (or underscored) text has been greatly diminished.
 Underlined text is often used in the middle of sentences indiscriminately as a way of providing emphasis, sometimes in superfluous addition to italics and boldface.
 Even when a discerning individual attempts to use the underscore correctly, he or she often ends up applying the attribute to a word or phrase that does not require an underline.

 In reality, the rules of underlining words and phrases are very few.
-Similar to italicization and bolding, underscoring text is used primarily to draw emphasis, to set proper titles apart from regular text, to connote a foreign word, and to reference letters and numerals out of context.
+Similar to italicization and bolding, underscoring text is used primarily to:

-As most school students know, titles should always be underlined.
+As most school students know, titles of pieces of art, writing or communication should always be underlined.
 Although the underline is currently being phased out by the italic text, many teachers and professors still prefer the underscore.